Coinz casino review

 - No sister-sites

-Coinz’s security setup is fairly standard for a sweepstakes casino.
+Coinz casino’s security setup is fairly standard for a sweepstakes casino.
 The fact that the company is registered in Wyoming gives it a baseline level of credibility.
 Plus, the use of reputable, third-party-tested software providers is always reassuring.

 The privacy policy mentions the usual safeguards, and while it doesn’t go into technical details, it at least confirms that your information is protected.
 When I looked into it myself, I found that the site uses 256-bit encryption.
 I also noticed that there’s no two-factor authentication, which does leave a small gap in account security.

-The Responsible Play section is pretty detailed, which is good to see, as I’ve realised that many sweepstakes casinos don’t pay close enough attention to safe gameplay.
+The Responsible Play section is pretty detailed, which is good to see, as I’ve realized that many sweepstakes casinos don’t pay close enough attention to safe gameplay.
 You can set purchase limits yourself, which is helpful, and you can request a break if you need one.
 I do think additional tools could be added, such as session reminders and wager limits.

 Reaching out to support at Coinz Casino